Lyme Disease Rash vs Cellulitis: When Lyme Mimics Skin Infection

 “Rashes were often misidentified by clinicians and patients as a spider bite, cellulitis, or shingles,” wrote Aucott and colleagues.

-The authors concluded that until more accurate tests are available for early Lyme disease, patients without a classic EM rash must be evaluated carefully.
+Until more accurate tests are available for early Lyme disease, patients without a classic EM rash must be evaluated carefully.

 Clinical Insight